elizabeth-poggie/Summer_Research_2020/application-chart.md

 - Has no voice over and instead has written text to walk you through the steps.
 It has been suggested by a few studies that having a calming and reassuring voice to walk you through the steps is a key factor when it comes to panic applications. (redoing the application would require written text and a voice over)
 - Some of the animations are choppy and you need to manually reset them if you wish to repeat the exercise.
 A better strategy would be to let them loop and have the option to stop at any point.
 - There is the option to skip the written text instructions and get right into the animation.
 AN issue with this is most people undergoing an attack can forget many minor steps necessary for the exercise.
+- The website that the app links you to is no longer in service.

 ## Moodpath